ninceur/gridsome-plugin-remark-instagram/README.md

 # Gridsome Remark Instagram Plugin

+DO NOT USE.
+The legacy Instagram oEmbed API has been deprecated and this plugin does not work in its current state.
+Work is paused as the new Facebook API setup requires creating a Facebook app, getting it registered, etc. GET request format is included in the `getEmbedData` function's comments currently.

 This is a plugin for [Gridsome](https://gridsome.org/)'s chosen markdown engine, [Remark](https://remark.js.org/), which allows you to embed individual Instagram posts into markdown files.
 Current status: **testing** do NOT use in production sites.

 This plugin is not currently listed in npm.